Marko Hietala: 2001–2020: Nightwish

+2021–present: Departure from Nightwish, solo career

+In December 2020, Hietala told Nightwish he had decided to leave to focus on other projects.
+He had been suffering from several mental disorders, including depression, for a decade.
+Despite medication, he had kept on getting worse.
+After the recording of Human. :II: Nature. and in part due to the respite brought by COVID-19 pandemic, Hietala finally reached the conclusion that leaving the band would prevent his illnesses from worsening.
+On 12 January 2021, Hietala made his departure public and announced his withdrawal from the public eye.

-On 12 January 2021, Hietala announced his withdrawal from the public eye and departure from Nightwish.
-On 22 January 2021, Swedish symphonic metal band Therion released a music video for the song "Tuonela" that featured Hietala.
+Ten days later, Swedish symphonic metal band Therion released a music video for the song "Tuonela" that featured Hietala.

 On 18 June 2022, Northern Kings made a comeback that ended their 12-year hiatus and Hietala's 17-month break from the public.
 The band played at the 'Tuhdimmat Tahdit festival' in Nokia, Finland.
 Hietala later in an interview, stated that he has not made contact with the members of Nightwish since his departure from the band in January 2021, and expressed uncertainty that he will be returning to Nightwish.
+In an interview in October 2023, Hietala expressed doubt that he would ever return to Nightwish.

+Hietala performed with his solo band at Z7 Summer Nights Open Air in Pratteln, Switzerland on 8 July 2023, later joining former Nightwish bandmate Tarja Turunen at her solo show later in the evening to sing "The Phantom of the Opera" with her.
+It was the first time they had sung the song together, after Tarja was fired from Nightwish in 2005.
+They also performed the song at Olavinlinna in Finland.
+They toured together in 2024 in both Latin America and Europe on Tarja's "Living The Dream – The Hits Tour".
+While both Hietala and Turunen released a collaborative single titled "Left on Mars" on 13 March 2024, Hietala stated that he has not ruled out the possibility of him and Turunen starting a new band together.
+Hietala released the single, "Frankenstein's Wife", on 4 September 2024.
+On 26 November 2024, the third single, "Impatient Zero" was released, simultaneously with the announcement of Hietala's second solo album Roses from the Deep which was released on 7 February 2025.

+Hietala participated in Season 15 of the Finnish TV show "Vain elämää" in 2024.

 Influences

 Hietala has stated that the biggest influence on him as a bassist is Geezer Butler and Bob Daisley, while Ronnie James Dio and Rob Halford are his biggest influence as a vocalist.
 He has also stated that he listens to wide array of music ranging from "really sensitive stuff to a lot of really hard stuff", saying that he "tend[s] to soak up almost everything" which "somehow ends up being used" when he writes his own music.